 Step 4) Use ‘ls’ command to list the content of the “Downloads” folder.
 Next, use cd again to go into the downloaded binary package directory.

-Step 5) First step is to give bin file executable permissions.
+Step 5) The first step is to give bin file executable permissions.
 Enter “sudo chmod +x ./firefox-bin” command.
 Press enter.

 Step 6) Type the administrator password when prompted and then press Enter.